 Local control is the primary policy cornerstone of CSAC.
-Counties should determine the scope and extent of the government services that they will render in response to the needs and desires of the local community.
-While counties do act as agents of the state and federal government in performing services in some policy areas - and do so with substantial state or federal financing - these activities should be distinguished from areas of local interest when determining the basis for applying statewide standards and supervision.
+Counties should determine the scope and extent of the government services that it will render in response to the needs and desires of the local community.
+While counties do act as agents of the state and federal government in performing services in some policy areas - and do so with substantial state or federal financing - these activities should be distinguished from areas of local interest or state, federal and local interest when determining the basis for applying statewide standards and supervision.